QA

 Discover Qatar's traditional non-alcoholic drinks, from local teas to refreshing juices.

-Karak Chai is a strong, sweet tea made with evaporated milk and a blend of spices, typically including cardamom, saffron, and sometimes cinnamon or ginger.
-It is a Qatari staple and can be found at cafes and street vendors throughout the country.
-Karak Chai is often enjoyed as a social drink, shared with friends and family.
+Strong, sweet tea made with evaporated milk and blend of spices, typically including cardamom, saffron, and sometimes cinnamon or ginger.
+Qatari staple found at cafes and street vendors throughout country.
+Often enjoyed as social drink, shared with friends and family.

 teaHot